Kent D. Logsdon: United States ambassador to Moldova

 On July 13, 2021, President Joe Biden nominated Logsdon to be the United States Ambassador to Moldova.
 On September 29, 2021, a hearing on his nomination was held before the Senate Foreign Relations Committee.
 On October 19, 2021, his nomination was reported favorably out of committee.
 On December 18, 2021, the United States Senate confirmed his nomination by voice vote.
 On February 16, 2022, he presented his credentials to President Maia Sandu.

+On 21 May 2023, as a result of the pro-European rally European Moldova National Assembly held in Chișinău, the Embassy of the United States in Chișinău released a message stating that "The U.S. Embassy is proud to support Moldova's European path".
+Logsdon participated in this rally "to demonstrate our commitment to working with the Republic of Moldova to build a democratic, prosperous and secure future" as he declared.